 In Santos, the court found that the insurance company only acknowledged coverage after receiving recommendations from a neutral evaluator.
 Prior to that point, HomeWise consistently denied coverage because of damage from sinkhole activity.
 The court noted that between the time the insurer acknowledged coverage and the demand for appraisal only three months elapsed.
 Further, the only litigation activity by the insured during that period involved propounding a single discovery request and responding to court filings made by FIGA.

-This case is particularly enlightening because both decisions are from the 5th DCA, which permits a comparison of the fact patterns that constitute an appraisal.
+This case is particularly enlightening because both decisions are from the 5th DCA, which permits a comparison of the fact patterns that constitute a waiver of appraisal.
 The duration of litigation and amount of activity both appear to be important factors in the court’s determination that a waiver of appraisal rights has occurred.
 This means that policyholders need to be cautious about initiation of litigation if there is a possibility that they will later elect to exercise their right to appraisal under the policy.
 These two cases also reveal that there is a direct correlation between the amount of litigation activity by an insured and the likelihood a court will later find that the insured’s appraisal rights have been waived.